Interact with other Space Modules

 Example.
 Create an issue

 The following job builds a Gradle project and if the build fails, creates an issue.
-In order for this job to work, the Automation Service role must grant the Create Issues permission.
+In order for this job to work, the Automation Service role in your project must have the Create Issues permission, which you can enable for this role in .